mohamedmbah2019cistudent/bah.palm.oil.e-commerce/README.md

 # Project Summary
 Project Purpose: In this project, I need to build a full-stack site based around business logic used to control a centrally-owned dataset.
 I need to set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.

-I have made a jewelry website where the owner displays her hand made jewelries.She maintains a blog where she provides users tips and instructions to make DIY projects on jewelry.Users can also write and share their blogs here.Users can buy jewelry if they like.If they want some customised jewelry,they can contact the owner with the details of their requirements.
+I have made a palm oil website where the owner displays thier hand made palm oil.They maintains a blog where they provides users tips and instructions to make Palm Oil productions.Users can also write and share their blogs here.Users can buy palm oil if they like.If they want some sweet palm oil,they can contact the owner with the details of their requirements.

 # UX
 # User Stories
 "As a customer, I would like to _______________"

-view the site from any device (mobile, tablet, desktop). get a jewelry website that can be searched by category, similar items and using text search, making it easy to find specific things or enjoy browsing categories that interest me payment procedure should be easy to handle have a jewelry website where I can get new designs, fun to wear have a jewelry website where I can get custom designed jewelry have a jewelry website where I can order customized gift Design
+view the site from any device (mobile, tablet, desktop). get a palm oil website that can be searched by category, similar product and using text search, making it easy to find specific things or enjoy browsing categories that interest me payment procedure should be easy to handle have a palm oil website where I can get new food stuff. have a palm oil website where I can get my frying oil and cooking oil
+# Design
 Color Scheme
 Since the website sells jewelry, I chose bright, vibrant colors.
 Framework